joshcoronel/CitiBike-Tabealu-Viz/README.md

 # CitiBike-Tabealu-Viz
-Visualizations of CitiBike's most frequently used and longest used stations
+Check out the link for a Tableau Dashboard comparing most used CitiBike stations to the stations with the longest rides.
+This data is from November 2020.